+When it comes to switching stances in the ring, it's not a question of if you can do it, but rather if you should do it.
 Traditionally, boxing trainers have told their students not to switch stances against an uncooperative opponent.
-It's not a question of can you do it, but should you.
 After all, this isn't dancing or gymnastics; no boxing judge will ever downgrade you because you didn't maintain a style.
-But switching stances is a high-risk, high-reward move; it can throw off your opponent and make you highly vulnerable.
+However, switching stances is a high-risk, high-reward move; it can throw off your opponent, but also make you highly vulnerable.

 Most boxers are right-handed, which means they're used to competing against right-handed fighters.
-Switching from orthodox to southpaw stances can open your opponent up to more attacks, since they'll be coming in from different angles.
+Switching from orthodox to southpaw stances can open your opponent up to more attacks because they'll be coming in from different angles.
 Boxing great Marvin Hagler started his career as an orthodox fighter, but switched to southpaw to get his power right hand closer to his opponents' chin.

 Most boxers might refuse to switch stances, but there are always exceptions.
 Unorthodox right-handed boxer Roy Jones Jr. often switched stances to confuse opponents, while left-hander Oscar De La Hoya fought from an orthodox stance, similar to Hagler.
 Pound-for-pound great Manny Pacquiao traditionally fought out of a southpaw stance, but trained extensively in the orthodox stance to develop his left hand.
 Erik Morales switched from orthodox to southpaw in the last two rounds of a March 2005 meeting with Pacquiao.
 He won, but most pundits saw it as a foolish move designed to make the bout more exciting.

 - MyBoxingCoach.com: Boxing Lessons -- All in the Stance

 - CoxsCorner.tripod.com: Southpaws -- Doing it Right the Wrong Way

 - ExpertBoxing.com: Why the Strong Arm Belongs in the Back